 Eddie Martucci: It’s egregious.
 It’s egregious.
 I mean, medicines, pharmacological medicines for neurological conditions are critically important.
 Don’t get me wrong, I think they’re critically important.
 And EndeavorRx is not meant to be an alternative to medication, especially if it’s working well for for a child.
 But the problem is, there are many components of these conditions that are just not well addressed.
 And so you’re left as a clinician to try to use these blunt instruments, these molecules which weren’t delivered for these problems or rather weren’t designed for these problems.
 You’re trying to use them, but you’re fighting the side effect profile as much as you’re fighting the efficacy the whole time.
 And so you’re right.
 Trial and error is the right phrase.
 Like the fact that we’re still doing trial and error in CNS conditions all these years later is crazy.
 And there’s a better way because we now can have these more targeted products that are part of the patient’s toolbox.

 Harry Glorikian: Yeah, and we need more of them, so.
 Yeah, great.
 But let’s talk about the business model, right?
 I mean, this is, you know, feels like fresh territory, right?
-And if I think about mobile games generally don’t make money unless you sell millions of copies.
+And if I think about mobile games to help ADHD, they generally don’t make money unless you sell millions of copies.
 Right.
 So you have you must have a different business model in mind from the beginning.
-I suspect this business model revolved around, you know, selling Akili games as a prescription based therapeutic at a cost that would be more typical for a drug than a mobile game.
+I suspect this business model revolved around, you know, selling Akili video games to help ADHD as a prescription based therapeutic at a cost that would be more typical for a drug than mobile games to help ADHD.

 Eddie Martucci: Right.
 Right.
 So the concept here is we want the products to get to the patients that really need them and we want to involve the doctor in the loop and we want to have products that are proven.
 And so all of that to me says a core medicine model, meaning prescription treatment, as you said, covered ideally by insurance largely, but with a little bit of out-of-pocket burden from the patient.
 You’re right, the general cost is a little bit more in line with pharmacology, although the good news in mental health and behavioral health is that’s that’s relatively inexpensive.
 We’re not talking about multi-thousand-dollar therapies here.
 We’re talking about something that is in the low hundreds per month.
 And for the patient, really more like $30 to $50 a month.
 So these are the cost structures that we think are tenable and have been working well in behavioral medicine.
 And that’s really where we’re starting.
 But we’re in the early days.
 I think one of the beauties of digital is we don’t have to just stay there, meaning that is the core of the model, a prescription that scales and is paid for by both insurance and patient.